-- 26.(1) The multi-year financial plan referred to in this section is to be used by the First Nation for the purpose of informing its financial decision-making in a manner that is consistent with and supports the vision of the strategic plan. - (2) The multi-year financial plan must comply with the following: - (a) have a planning period of five (5) years comprised of the current fiscal year and the four - (4) succeeding fiscal years; - (b) be based on the projections of revenues, expenditures and transfers between accounts; - (c) set out projected revenues, segregated by significant category; - (d) set out projected expenditures, segregated by significant category; and - (e) indicate whether in any of the five (5) years of the plan a deficit or surplus is expected from the projection of revenues and expenditures for that year. - (3) On or before January 31 of each year, the director of finance must prepare and submit to the Finance and Audit Committee for review a draft multi-year financial plan for the next fiscal year. - (4) On or before February 15 of each year, the Finance and Audit Committee must review the draft multi-year financial plan prepared by the director of finance and recommend a multi-year financial plan to the Council for approval. - (5) No later than March 31 of each year, the Council must approve a multi-year financial plan for the next fiscal year.
+26.(1) The multi-year financial plan referred to in this section is to be used by the First Nation for the purpose of informing its financial decision-making in a manner that is consistent with and supports the vision of the strategic plan.

+(2) The multi-year financial plan must comply with the following:

+(a) have a planning period of five (5) years comprised of the current fiscal year and the four (4) succeeding fiscal years;

+(b) be based on the projections of revenues, expenditures and transfers between accounts;

+- (c) set out projected revenues, segregated by significant category; - (d) set out projected expenditures, segregated by significant category; and

+(e) indicate whether in any of the five (5) years of the plan a deficit or surplus is expected from the projection of revenues and expenditures for that year.

+(3) Annually, the director of finance must prepare and submit to the Advisory Committee for review a draft multi-year financial plan for the next fiscal year.

+(4) Annually, the Advisory Committee must review the draft multi-year financial plan prepared by the director of finance and recommend a multi-year financial plan to the Council for approval.

+(5) No later than March 31 of each year, the Council must approve a multi-year financial plan for the next fiscal year as recommended by the Advisory Committee.